 “Debbie had wondered how Julia could be this generous, and so helpful, then she remembered that Julia actually gets to be the kids' mum for real and Debbie is still a visitor in their lives.
 Granted, Julia gets the drudgery of school lunches and homework and fights over TV shows.
 But she also gets the funny little highlights that come with each day.
 A sentence here, a gesture there; the ways your children fill up your life with memories.”
 Though Debbie's situation is unique, I relate to her longing for time with her children.
 Whether through split living, children leaving home, or other circumstances, a cycle of grief often accompanies their absence.
 Personally, I experience this every time my kids leave and return from their other home.
 It's difficult to reconcile not raising my children full-time, but there is a silver lining in having more time to explore my own path.
 Still, balancing this freedom with the ever-present responsibilities of parenthood can be tricky.
 Even when they’re away, I remain in "parent mode."
 Maintaining strong boundaries—both with my children and in co-parenting—has become increasingly important.
 Healthy boundaries are essential not just for my emotional well-being but for theirs as well.
 It’s about recognizing my emotional limits and taking steps to protect my peace.
 I now see boundaries not as walls, but as acts of self-compassion and clarity in my relationships.
 When I’m clearer about my needs and communicate those limits, it helps reduce potential emotional turmoil and misunderstandings.
 A piece of advice that soothed my heart was this: “It's natural to grieve the time you lose with your children, especially when you've been their constant support.
 The deep connection from raising them is irreplaceable.
 Reframing these emotions can help, but it doesn't erase the pain of missing moments.
 Instead, acknowledge the fullness of what you've given them—the unique foundation you've built will always shape who they become, even when they spend time elsewhere.”
 As I continue navigating a split-living situation, this perspective reminds me that, while time apart can feel like a loss, the bond remains intact, woven through every interaction.
 Reflecting on these emotions, I often find that books I read offer new ways to process what I’m going through.
 This week, I finally finished The Secret of Shambhala: In Search of the Eleventh Insight by James Redfield, a year after I first picked it up.
 Building on The Celestine Prophecy, it offers practical ways to develop emotional well-being, self-compassion, and bodily awareness—particularly through the concept of "prayer extensions."
 A prayer extension involves focusing our thoughts and feelings to create positive intentions for ourselves and others.
 By visualising what we want, practicing gratitude and compassion, and grounding ourselves through body awareness, we align our energy with our desires.
 This not only supports our well-being but also helps us show up more fully for those around us.
 While prayer extensions bear some resemblance to ideas like the Law of Attraction—both focus on harnessing positive energy to shape reality—James Redfield places more emphasis on collective intention and spiritual evolution, which is right up my alley.
 In Shambhala, he presents a holistic approach where thought, feeling, heart, and body work together, expanding on the separate insights introduced in The Celestine Prophecy.
 This integrated approach feels like a deeper, more connected way of living and engaging with the world.
 Here’s how I can incorporate prayer extensions into daily life:

 While the four prayer extensions focus on cultivating peace, clarity, and compassion, I’ve come to realise that maintaining healthy boundaries is essential to truly embodying these states.
 Boundaries don’t contradict the peace I seek—they are a vital part of it.
 Setting clear emotional limits protects my well-being, allowing me to show up with more presence and compassion for myself and others.
 For example, the Thought Extension encourages me to focus on what I truly desire, which includes the emotional space I need to thrive.
 The Feeling Extension reminds me that gratitude and joy are best nurtured when I feel emotionally safe, which strong boundaries help create.
 The Heart Extension centers on self-compassion, and part of that compassion is knowing when to protect my energy.
 Finally, the Body Extension teaches me to ground myself in the present moment, and boundaries help me stay rooted in peace rather than caught up in emotional turbulence.
 By integrating boundaries with these practices, I create a more balanced and peaceful foundation in my relationships—especially when co-parenting or navigating my time with the children Navigating life’s emotional complexities can feel like a delicate balancing act, especially when grappling with the challenge of finding peace while feeling torn between different areas of life.
 Whether it’s through split living, changing family dynamics, or other transitions, many of us face moments that challenge our sense of peace and connection.
 In these times, pausing to reflect on the tools we have at our disposal can be incredibly helpful.
 For me, exploring concepts like the prayer extensions from James Redfield’s work has provided a pathway to reconnecting with my inner self.
 By focusing on my desires, cultivating gratitude, and practicing self-compassion, I feel better equipped to navigate emotional turbulence.
 However, everyone’s journey is unique.
 As you reflect on your own experiences, consider how you can appreciate the small joys in life, recognising that each moment allows us to be fully present, no matter where we are.
 How might you reconnect with the present to find balance amid the pull of conflicting responsibilities?
 If you enjoyed reading this, you may enjoy A Step Too Far: Finding Balance in a Busy Life, Your Childhood Is Not Your Fault but It Will Be Your Limitation, The Art of Learning to Have and Hold Boundaries Healthily When Healing From Trauma Responses and Do We Need to Better Understand the Pivotal Role of Parenting to Evolve?
 To be the first to receive these posts, you can also opt to subscribe to my blog.
+When confronted with death, it always brings life into sharper focus I find.
+This time of year for me is traditionally one where memories of life and death meet together in great contrast.
+It’s the time when both my children were born, and the memories and circumstances of their births are always recalled in detail.
+But it’s also the time when my mum was in the final weeks of her life and the reliving of that time coexists alongside the happier memories.

 I was listening to a podcast with one of the most celebrated and influential spoken word poets of our time, Andrea Gibson, on facing mortality.
 When Andrea was diagnosed with an aggressive form of ovarian cancer, all that was truly important in their life became all that was important, they stopped dwelling on the ifs, buts and maybes.
 Their journey has been profound and transformative.
 Facing a fierce cancer diagnosis (that they had lived in fear of all their life due to family history), they describe a radical shift in perspective post investigative surgery.
 Andrea had spent her life in fear of dying and it has taken staring death in the face to really live.
 Their worst fear had become real but, instead of fear, they felt a sudden acceptance and peace.
 The experience altered their perception of life and relationships, and fostered a deep appreciation and love for those around them.
 This newfound outlook led them to believe that every life event, even cancer or death, was part of their spiritual evolution.
 They found peace in surrendering to life's challenges, discovering that saying "yes" to difficulty could open doors to immense joy.
 They learned to relax, give, focus on the present, and approach relationships with a sense of mystery, allowing the people closest to them to show up anew without past expectations.
 Additionally, they embraced things that had previously terrified them as a way to confront and overcome fear.
 Despite the possibility of imminent death, they express profound peace, happiness, clarity, and gratitude for life itself.
 I also appreciated her saying “Sometimes people can navigate an illness like this with a lot of rage, for example.
 I don’t think that my way is necessarily better than that, because I’ve had plenty of rage in my life.
 Maybe that other person didn’t ever express anger or feel rage, and that could be the waking up for another individual.”
 A good friend of mine also lost a close friend this week, it was (in some ways) beautiful to bear witness to as my friend described standing by her friend’s bedside to say their final goodbyes.
 There was a knowing that their friend’s consciousness was no longer fully inhabiting their body, and that there was a peaceful unfolding into the love beyond.
 Grief, though, isn’t always about people dying, this time of year is also the wind down of the calendar year, and my solar year, it’s a season in which I traditionally find myself reflecting on whatever aspects of life are playing out within that and the things that have changed or need to change.
 There is a lot that has altered, and more is upon me, with life circumstances changing as my kids grow and we move to a new part of town.
 But there’s also the inner journey and the unhealthy patterns that emerge under duress, the ongoing learning and growth that occurs as part of life’s opportunities to grow more into my potential.
 Among all of that grief is a natural part of the cycle of change.
 I read a quote by Jamie Anderson the other day: “Grief, I’ve learned, is really just love.
 It’s all the love you want to give but cannot.
 All that unspent love gathered up in the corners of your eyes, the lump in your throat, and in that hollow part of your chest.
 Grief is just love with no place to go.”
 When I read this I was not sure I wholly agreed with that sentiment.
 Although part of me agreed it’s true at least some of the time, I think another part of grief is the regrets that are expressed.
 That said, regrets are about not loving ourselves or others in ways we could have and, since we can’t change the past, perhaps that too could be seen as love with no place to go.
 And as I type, my grand-aunt’s family has gathered around her but she is not yet in a state of surrender.
 I certainly have regrets about not having made it over to Canada for a visit before this moment.
 When my grand-aunt and her family emigrated by ship back in the 1960s, there was no thought of regular visits.
 But thankfully airplanes made a relationship possible that I would never otherwise have known.
 It always seemed very exciting to me when our Canadian relatives visited, I remember my grand-uncle’s baseball caps as a thing that represented a whole different world as no one in Scotland wore them back then.
 As I later emigrated to a different part of the world, I think it was in part inspired by those earlier relatives who had made new lives abroad.
 But I would have loved to visit.
 My grandparents took a trip over there many decades ago before they died, and my parents followed suit some years later.
 Despite the distance, made smaller by today’s technology, our family’s ties and relationship has deepened – and that is in no small part due to the lady I like to think of as a strong matriarch.
 Energetically there is a part of me now with my grand-aunt by her bedside, and another part in the subliminal space in-between where I envisage her sitting atop a meadow looking over a lake contemplating her life.
 There is wealth of mixed feelings inside me right now, sitting alongside grief and what feels like an almost perpetual state of tiredness, stress and overwhelm.
 While I’m disappointed and embarrassed in not having made it over there all these years, I’m also in awe of the fortitude and generosity my grand-aunt demonstrated both because of and in spite of her own childhood hardships, the journey they made to start a new life, and the connection she maintained with and through the family despite the distance.
 I will also feel relief for her when that final surrender comes, and I feel richer for the knowledge and love she imparted over the years.
 Having lost my own grandparents nearly forty years ago, her stories have helped me understand them and myself more, and I have also developed relationships within her family too that add another level of love and belonging to my life.
 What I notice is that no feeling is an island, and grief is a good example of that.
 Whether it’s bad news or regrets of my own, or someone close to me passing, it’s always a mixture of blessings, some feel good and some feel bad.
 The point is to feel them all, I think, and to learn from what we can - for that is how we best honour ourselves, the things and the people we grieve.
 If you enjoyed reading this, you may enjoy Reconnect With Loved Ones to Gain Some Perspective on Life, Even in Grief There Are lessons to Be Learned, Celebrate Often the Ways in Which You Are More Than Good Enough, Pain as a Powerful Catalyst for Self Awareness and Growth and Sit With Your Sorrow, Wait as It Reveals the Lessons It Offers.
 To be the first to receive these posts, you can also opt to subscribe to my blog.
 “What’s for you won’t go by you” is an old Scots’ phrase that my gran used to repeat often.
 It always resonated for me, and so I know not to ever regret decisions I’ve made in life because, one way or another, what is meant to be will be.